 Now that you have the big picture of your comic book, you can begin the writing process.
 Your lively characters come into play as they act out their parts.
 The rich environments bring mood and theme to the story.
 Your writing skills tell a story that will be complemented by visuals in your new book.

-This blog series will continue with Part II: The Storyboard.
+This blog series will continue with How You Can Make a Comic Book: Part 2 – The Storyboard.
 You will discover a method of visually outlining your script to fit the comic book product.
 As you can tell, hand-drawn illustrations are not our strong suit.

 Thank you for taking the time to read.
 If you liked this post, please pass it on and follow us on social media.
 We hope to hear from you.